“Huntington’s disease is caused by mutations in the HTT gene inherited in an autosomal dominant pattern.”

 - Slow or abnormal eye movements

 - Frequent thoughts of suicide, death and dying.

 - Difficulty on focusing on particular tasks, prioritizing and organizing.

 - Energy loss and fatigue

 How is Huntington’s disease inherited?

 Huntington’s disease is an autosomal dominant genetic disorder in which the mutation in a single dominant allele of the HTT gene is capable of causing the disease.

-Two alleles of the HTT gene are located on two different 4 number of chromosomes.
+Two alleles of the HTT gene are located on two different 4 numbers of chromosomes.
 If a single mutated allele is present on chromosome number 4, the individual suffers from the disease.

 If one of the two parents are affected, the chance of the inheritance of the disease is 50% in offspring.

 Two different conditions of the Huntington’s disease is shown into the figures below, If both the parents carry a single dominant allele, the chance of occurrence of the disease is 75%.